alyx-brett/alyx-brett.net/src/assets/posts/2020-05-29-Spirograph-Maths-I.md

 In spirograph terms, the number of rotations of $\mathbf{B}$ for it to first return to the starting point is $A\over\gcd(A,B)$.
 This corresponds to the number of points.

-We will notate this going forwards as:
+We will notate this as:

 $$ r(A,B) = \frac{A}{\gcd(A,B)} $$